SuperEllipse/WealthE/README.md

 ![](assets/images/GenAi-app-contextualization.png)

 ## The WealthE Application
-  WealthE serves as a wealth education assitant answering queries in Q&A style using a contextualized LLM.
+  WealthE serves as a wealth education assistant answering queries in Q&A style using a contextualized LLM.
 The "context augmentation" is achieved through a finance varsity data ( see references ) on Indian Capital Markets.
 As seen below, the application holds memory across conversations.
 For. e.g. "when the user types can you tell me more ?, it remembers the earlier response and elaborates the response.